AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 processes have dynamics.
 If a failure leaves a signature in how a model moves, then what matters is not only that it arrived somewhere wrong.

 The case sharpens for vision-language-action models.
-A VLA does not narrate: it maps pixels and an instruction straight to motor commands, so there is no chain of thought to read and no fluent sentence to catch.
+A VLA maps pixels and an instruction straight to motor commands, so there is no chain of thought to read and no fluent sentence to catch.
 The monitoring channel we normally rely on is simply absent.
 The trajectory is not &mdash; the backbone still moves through hidden